 Impact on Prices

-The increase in import duties will directly impact the prices of imported solar panels and cells.
+The increase in import duty on solar panels will directly impact the prices of imported solar panels and cells.
 Developers who rely on importing solar components will face higher costs.

 Some key impacts on pricing include: